stacycurl/pimpathon/Documentation.md

 ## Core

-The pimp in core depend only on the core scala & java libraries.
+The pimps in core depend only on the core scala & java libraries.
 You can use it by including the following:

 ```libraryDependencies += "com.github.stacycurl" %% "pimpathon-core" % "1.3.0"```